confluentinc/schema-registry/docs/security.rst

 For more details, check the :ref:`configuration options<schemaregistry_config>`.

-If you want to see configurations for a fully secured Schema Registry, please refer to the :ref:`Confluent Platform demo<tutorials>`
+If you want to see full configurations for a secured Schema Registry, please refer to the :ref:`Confluent Platform demo<tutorials>`

 Kafka Store